Low-Speed Vehicles

 What is a Low-Speed Vehicle?

 A low-speed vehicle (LSV) is a street-legal, four-wheeled vehicle with a top speed of 25 mph and a gross vehicle weight rating of less than 3,000 lbs.
 Most U.S. states allow LSVs to drive on roads marked 35 mph or less.
-Low-speed vehicles are typically electric and must adhere to federal performance and safety standards.
+Low-speed vehicles are typically electric and must follow federal performance and safety standards.
 Explore where GEM can take you with GEM Go, our low-speed road web app.

 • Headlamps (headlights)